citp/privacy-policy-historical/l/lo/lou/louandgrey.com.md

 ### What if there are changes to this Privacy Policy or if I have other questions? __

 We may update the Privacy Policy from time to time.
 If we make material changes to this Privacy Policy or our information practices change in the future, we will notify you by posting the changes on our Sites.
-You may wish to check this section from time to time, because by visiting our Sites, you agree to accept these changes to the PrivacyExcept as otherwise mentioned herein, this Privacy Policy only addresses the use and disclosure of information we collect from you on our Sites.
+You may wish to check this section from time to time, because by visiting our Sites, you agree to accept these changes to the Privacy Policy except as otherwise mentioned herein, this Privacy Policy only addresses the use and disclosure of information we collect from you on our Sites.

 ### If you have any questions about our Privacy Policy, please contact us: __

-ANN CLIENT SERVICES

-ATTN: Senior Director, Client Contact

-4079 Executive Parkway, 3rd Floor

-Westerville, Ohio 43081

-Effective as of February 4, 2013.

-Policy.
-Except as otherwise mentioned herein, this Privacy Policy only addresses the use and disclosure of information we collect from you on our Sites.

-If you have any questions about our Privacy Policy, please contact us:

-ANN CLIENT SERVICES

-ATTN: Senior Director, Client Contact

-4079 Executive Parkway, 3rd Floor

-Westerville, Ohio 43081

-Effective as of February 4, 2013

-Except as otherwise mentioned herein, this Privacy Policy only addresses the use and disclosure of information we collect from you on our Sites.

-If you have any questions about our Privacy Policy, please contact us:

 ANN CLIENT SERVICES